The Truffle Hog: What is a truffle pig?

 Pigs finding truffles is a tradition dating back to Roman times.
 Today truffle hounds are also trained in the pursuit of this coveted fungus.
 Many modern truffle hunters have deemed truffle dogs easier to handle.
 It can be quite a trick to prevent a female pig from impulsively eating truffles as she finds them.
 After all, who can resist this tasty treat?

-Do pigs get turned on by the smell of truffles?
+Do pigs get turned on by the scent?

 How many truffles can a pig find in a day?